VishaK-N/movielens_analytics_dbt/README.md

 - Run the dbt models and it should be loading the data into the Gold layer of Snowflake

 - **📌 Notes**
-- same as the silver folder, source and customer schema is applicable here.
+- Same as the silver folder, source and customer schema is applied here.

 * Finally, there will be Galaxy Schema model in the Gold layer of the Snowflake.

 ### Step 5: Connecting the Snowflake schema with AskYourDatabase
 - In the AskYourDatabase, create SQL AI bot with Snowflake Goldlayer as the Datasource

+### Step 6: Implementing the Testing and Snapshot
+##### SnapShot
+- Creating a Snapshot (SCD type 2), which will have the track is of the location of the user.
+- If the user change the location, New record will be the created and valid_to will be null
+- And valid_to previous location will set to the current time
+- **dbt snapshot**

+##### Testing
+- Creating a schema.yml where the generic test like constraints- unique, not null, ref key will be defined.
+- Creating a singular test for the customized testing, here ratings should be between 0 and 5, if it returns any value then there is an error.
+- **dbt test**

  ### 🚀 USAGE
  ##### Workflow of the project